kjellm/kjellm.github.com/event.markdown

 end
 ```

-The purpose of the `#handle`/`#process` split is to ensure that void
+The purpose of the handle/process split above, is to ensure that
-is always returned as the result of the command handling.
+nothing is ever by accident returned as the result of the command
+handling.
+The actual handing is delegated to methods defined in
+command handler subclasses.

 Next is a class that adds logging to `CommandHandlers` by
 decoration.
 Logging of commands is most likely an important aspect of